Russell & Sons Outdoors

 Trip Pricing and Availabilities:

-Discounted Port Aransas Inshore Trip
+Discounted Port Aransas Inshore Charter

 What to Expect on the Water

-Techniques and Tactics
+Techniques and Tackle

 "Our trip with Captain Cory was absolutely fantastic!
 I brought my 8-year-old twin boys, who are obsessed with fishing, and this experience exceeded our expectations completely.
 Captain Cory was incredibly patient, knowledgeable, and made the entire trip fun and memorable for the kids.
 He took the time to teach them, keep them engaged, and celebrate every catch—big or small.
 His passion for fishing and working with kids really shows, and my sons felt happy the whole time.
 They haven't stopped talking about it since, and they've already asked when they can go back.
 We couldn't have asked for a better guide.
 If you're looking for a family-friendly fishing adventure, Captain Cory is the one to book!
 Highly recommend—we'll definitely be back for the next year!" - Elena